 Even if you don't want to make delivering your full-time gig, it can still help generate more spending money for the holidays.

-3. Hospitality and tourism
+3. Look into hospitality and tourism work

 For location-specific positions, it’s often best to check job listings in your local newspaper or on job-search sites such as Monster.com.
 That way you can see who’s hiring in your area.

-4. Customer service from home
+4. Take care of customer service from home